-Yoga is a calming, meditative practice that can provide a great support to your pelvic floor strengthening regime.
+Yoga is a calming, meditative practice that can provide great support to your pelvic floor strengthening regime.
 Here are our top 5 yoga postures to build pelvic floor strength.
-Take five at home, breathe deeply and give these poses a go:
+Take five at home, breathe deeply and give these poses a try:

 1. Mountain pose (Tadasana)

 Start by standing, with your feet hip distance apart and your hands resting at your sides.
 Place a yoga block (or a thick book or pillow) between your thighs.
 Engage your inner thighs and try to lift the block upwards.

 Start in Mountain Pose (the posture above), with your arms stretched upwards, and the tips of your fingers lengthened towards the ceiling.
 Bend your knees, keeping your back as straight as possible, and push your hips back into a squat, as though you’re sitting down into a chair.
 Keep your heels connected to the floor, without your hips dipping any lower than your knees.
 Hold the posture for a couple of breaths.
 Try to lift your pelvic floor upwards, as though you were trying to hold in a wee.
 Straighten up again slowly.
 Repeat as many times as you feel comfortable.